 Although not legally employed by the agency, all foster carers are registered with and contracted to a local authority or independent fostering provider on a self employed basis.
 Fostering is a vocation a career choice and Chrysalis Care foster carers form part of the wider professional social care team.
 Please browse the Fostering Network for more financial information.

 Fostering is a way of providing safety and stability for children and young people who are unable to live with their parents for a range of reasons..
 Fostering gives children and young people a chance to grow and thrive in a nurturing environment with foster carers, who undertake the day to day parenting role for an agreed period of time.
 Fostering is often used to give temporary care whilst more permanent arrangements are made, with children and young people sometimes returning home once the issues have been resolved.
 There are many different types of fostering depending on the needs of the child or young person.
 Some children and young people may stay in foster care long-term, some are adopted and others go onto ‘independent living’ arrangements.

 Children and young people who are looked after, come from a range of backgrounds and will display different behaviours depending upon their individual experiences.
 However, as with any child or young person, children and young people who are looked after need stability, security and the opportunity to develop and thrive as happy and confident people with supportive and skilled foster carers.

 Fostering IS NOT the same as adoption and children and young people who are looked after remain the legal responsibility of local authorities and/or their birth family.

 Please also see our Internet Search Policy and Ex-Offenders Recruitment Procedure when completing your Application Form.

-You can either post your application form or email it to: email@example.com
+Apply now: You can either post your application form or email it to: email@example.com